specmesh/getting-started-apachekafka/README.md

-# Getting started guide: Using SpecMesh with Apache Kafka
+# Getting started: SpecMesh with Apache Kafka - No security

 # Introduction